osmedeus/documentation/src/installation/running-your-first-scan.md

 ***

-## :fontawesome-solid-wand-magic-sparkles: Please review the input example and select the workflow that best suits it in order to achieve optimal scanning results
+> ### :fontawesome-solid-wand-magic-sparkles: Please review the input example and select the workflow that best suits it in order to achieve optimal scanning results

-## :octicons-globe-24: a domain or a list of subdomains
+## :octicons-globe-24: If your input is a domain or a list of subdomains

 :fontawesome-solid-scroll: __Example inputs__: `example.com` , `target.co.uk`